PRI vs SIP Phone Solutions for Business

 PRI service gives your company multiple phone lines, with up to 23 simultaneously active calls, making this option perfect for businesses with less than 100 employees and moderate call volume.
 Scaling capability is straightforward – when your PRI phone system needs more capacity for higher call volume, each added PRI line gives you 23 more channels.
 It's not uncommon for companies to have two or more PRI lines to handle their calling needs.

 With a PRI phone system, you'll receive quality reliable service because the circuits have guaranteed bandwidth.
 PRI business services are a secure and cost-effective option.

 What is SIP?

-SIP operates over IP (Internet Protocol), so a SIP phone system can send and receive phone calls and other communications from any location with either a private network or public internet.
+SIP operates over IP (Internet Protocol), so a SIP phone system can send and receive phone calls over the internet.
 SIP business services can connect to IP PBX systems as well as provide phone numbers to traditional office phones and software applications that can run on devices other than traditional handsets, such as computers, tablets, smartphones, and other individual phones/devices – often with additional features not available with traditional telephone services.
 Scaling is a matter of obtaining more SIP trunks (virtual connections) as needed or increasing bandwidth.

 For best performance with a SIP phone system, you'll need a solid internet connection with plenty of bandwidth.
 Calls are handled over the internet like other data, but SIP business services generally prioritize voice traffic over other internet data, so consistent performance can be expected.
 Although costs can be much lower and there are a wider range of features typically available, SIP call quality can be subpar at times if you’re maxing out your bandwidth.
 Overall, SIP offers great flexibility for employees, particularly telecommuters and travelers, since a user's phone number can travel along with them.